JackSzwergold/Writing/memories/Getting a Job at Columbia University.md

 I turned to a nearby sink and noticed some dry ice in a box next to it.
 The dry ice was leftover from some delivery so it was no longer need.
 I broke off some pieces and dropped them in the sink as the water was running.
 A carbon dioxide cloud filled the air.
 I thought about my brother’s yelling, temper and anger and just shoved my head straight into the cloud of carbon dioxide.

-I knew I couldn’t breathe it, but at that moment I wanted to feel nothing and feel something different thanthe pain I was feeling.
+I knew I couldn’t breathe it, but at that moment I wanted to feel nothing and feel something different than the pain I was feeling.
 I needed to have some quick escape from this bullshit.
 So for that brief moment I suffocated myself.
 The pain was gone a small bit and it felt good.
 But within a few seconds a new pain came into me; the pain of actually not being able to breathe.

 I quickly pulled my head out, grasped my throat with my hands and gasped for air when my brother came into lab.